bevry/taskgroup/README.md

 - Available events:
 	- `run()` - fired just before we are about to execute
 	- `complete(err, results)` - fired when all our items have completed
-	- `task.run()` - fired just before a sub-task is about to execute
+	- `task.run()` - fired just before a task item is about to execute
-	- `task.complete(err, args...)` - fired when a sub-task have completed
+	- `task.complete(err, args...)` - fired when a task item has completed
-	- `group.run()` - fired just before a sub-group is about to execute
+	- `group.run()` - fired just before a group item is about to execute
-	- `group.complete(err, results)` - fired when all a sub-groups items have completed
+	- `group.complete(err, results)` - fired when a group item has completed
 	- `item.run()` - fired just before an item is about to execute (fired for both sub-tasks and sub-groups)
 	- `item.complete(err, args...)` - fired when an item has completed (fired for both sub-task and sub-groups)